PBusienei/Capstone-Project-Survival-Analysis-/README.md

 Table below provides the variables used during the project and the percentage of missing values.
 Creatine and body mass index were the two variables with the highest missing values.
 As stated above, all the variables of interest were imputed using multiple imputation method.
 Systolic and Diastolic blood pressure had the least percentage of values missing because it has always been one of the basic components for vital checkup.

 ![image](images/imputation.png)
+The figure above shows the imputed data overlay, where the original values are in blue color, and imputed values are in red color.

 ## Analysis/Results